-Professor of Ornithology Tim Birkhead FRS joins historian and writer Adam Nicolson FRSL explore how to re-associate the analytical and imaginative aspects of understanding animals.
+Professor of Ornithology Tim Birkhead FRS was joined by historian and writer Adam Nicolson FRSL to explore how to re-associate the analytical and imaginative aspects of understanding animals.
 Can we move beyond anthropomorphism to a point where we recognise an equal coexistence with animals?

 World seabird populations have reduced by a third since 1950.
 Conservationists and scientists have the monumental task of trying to turn the tide of mass extinction of species.
 To capture the public's imagination on this issue, how can writers and scientists work together to help the cause?